On the Arrow of Time and Organized Complexity in the Universe

-To represent an object as the source of the observed value, we have to observe the object using an observing system, which, given the object, outputs an observed value, a deterministic sequence, and the source, a probability distribution.
-Here, the observed value is explicit or visible for an observer, while the source is implicit or invisible for an observer but is determined by the system observing the object.
-Can we identify a source or a probability distribution from observed data?
-It is not trivial but has been studied as the model selection theory in information theory and statistics, for example, MDL (minimum description length) \cite{Rissanen84,Rissanen89} and AIC (Akaike information criterion) \cite{Akaike73}.
-Here, given a data collection, find the data's most likely and succinct model (source, i.e., probability distribution).
-In this paper, however, it is outside the scope how to find the source, and we suppose that the source of the observed value of an object is (implicitly) provided by the system observing the object.
+Consequently, when representing an object of complexity as the outcome of its observation, we should represent it by its source (probability distribution) rather than by a specific observed value (deterministic sequence) randomly drawn from that source.

-For example, an observing system observes the biosphere on Earth by using a vast number of devices at various places.
-It outputs the tuple of observed values by all devices and the sources.
-Here, it is the tuple of local outputs of these devices, but not a form of data collected from these devices at a single place, i.e., there is no data transmission in an observing system.
-When we observe a subspace of the universe, e.g., the observable universe, at some point, we suppose an observing system that outputs the tuple of observed values by many devices at various places in the subspace at some point and the sources.
+To represent an object as the source of an observed value, we must employ an observation system For a given object, this system outputs an observed value (a deterministic sequence) along with its corresponding source (a probability distribution).
+While the observed value is directly measurable, the source, though not directly visible, is inherently determined by the observation process when it produces the observed value.
+Identifying the source from observed data is a classic problem extensively studied within the framework of model selection theory in information theory and statistics.
+Notable examples include Minimum Description Length (MDL) \cite{Rissanen84,Rissanen89} and Akaike Information Criterion (AIC) \cite{Akaike73}.
+The objective is to identify the most probable and concise model that best represents the collected data.
+While this paper does not focus on the methods of source identification, we assume that the source of an object's observed value is implicitly provided by the observation system.